All Episodes

 Obama wants his mirror image on the Supreme Court.

-Don't make me go back and play all the sound bites to prove this.
+Don't make me go back and play all the soundbites to prove this.

 We've done it already.

-He wants his mirror that court to him is not radical enough.
+That court to him is not radical enough.

-The war in court was not radical enough.
+The Warren Court was not radical enough.

 The Constitution is a constraint.